 Spending gets a very bad rap.
 People often point to it for their financial woes and the financial woes of others.

 While there are plenty of people who take spending too far, I argue that it’s not spending that’s led to financial downturns — it’s not being conscious with your spending that can lead to unhealthy financial habits.

 One of my all-time favorite ways to get started living a Rich LIfe is through a system I call the Conscious Spending Plan.
-It’s the same system my friend uses to spend more than $21,000 on going out.

 I don’t EVER want you to cut out the things you love in order to save money.
 That defeats the purpose of a Rich Life.
 With the Conscious Spending Plan, you’ll be able to save money purposefully by avoiding the mindless spending that can come from disorganized finances.